toeb/cmakepp/README.md

 This example starts a script into three separate cmake processes.
 The program ends when all scripts are done executing.
 ```
 # define a script which counts to 10 and then
-# note that a fresh process means that cmake has not loaded oocmake
+# note that a fresh process means that cmake has not loaded cmakepp
 set(script "
 foreach(i RANGE 0 10)
   message(\${i})